aakash-kori/aakash-kori.github.io/_posts/2020-2-22-summary-writing-documentation.md

 poster: documentation.jpg
 ---

-The article ["What nobody tells you about documentation"](https://www.divio.com/blog/documentation) details on how to write documentation for program.
-This article aims at providing details of different types of documentation, their intent, content, scope and purpose.
-This simplifies the documentation process by helping writer have right mindset while documenting.
+The article ["What nobody tells you about documentation"](https://www.divio.com/blog/documentation) details on writing manuals for software.
+It provides details of different it's components, their intent, content, scope and purpose.
+This simplifies the process by helping writer have right mindset.

 # Types of Documentation

 ## Tutorial

-- example: readme
-- level: beginner
+- Example: readme.
-- orientation: learning
+- Level: beginner.
+- Orientation: to learn.
-- purpose: practical + studying
+- Purpose: practical + to study.

-### * Dos:
+### \* Dos:

-- doorway to your software for any user (setup/installation should be included)
+- Doorway to your software for any user (setup/installation should be included).
-- multiple tasks (task: short set of steps)
+- Multiple tasks (task: short set of steps).
-- should have simple achievement tasks(rewarding experience)
+- Should have simple tasks.
+- Should reward user with knowledge.
-- should work 100% (induce confidence in software
+- Should work 100% (makes user confident).

-### * Do nots:
+### \* Do nots:

-- need not use best practice if not required (complicates process)
+- Need not use best practice if not required (complicates process).
-- do not explain beyond what is required (makes tutorial long)
+- Do not explain beyond what is required (makes tutorial long).

 ## How to guides

-- example: how to fetch x information
+- Example: how to print integer.
-- level: intermediate
+- Level: intermediate.
-- orientation: goal
+- Orientation: goal.
-- purpose: practical + working
+- Purpose: practical + for work.

-### * Dos:
+### \* Dos:

-- should be working (can be part of test-cases)
+- Should be working (can be part of test-cases).
-- should have proper heading (possible search phrase)
+- Should have proper heading (possible search phrase).
-- should setup/installation (intermediate level)
+- Should setup/installation (intermediate level).
-- should be flexible (include small variation)
+- Should be flexible (include small variation).

-### * Do nots:
+### \* Do nots:

-- should not explain more (link to api documentation)
+- Should not explain more (link to api documentation).

 ## Explanation

-- example: api documentation
+- Example: api docs.
-- level: experienced
+- Level: experienced.
-- orientation: technical understanding
+- Orientation: technical details.
-- purpose: theory + studying
+- Purpose: theory + to study.

-### * Dos:
+### \* Dos:

-- should be code based (auto generate is better)
+- Should be code based (auto generate is better).
-- example if required (for edge case which is difficult to describe)
+- Example if required (for edge case which is difficult to describe).
-- consistent structure (helps reading)
+- Consistent structure (helps reading).

-### * Do nots:
+### \* Do nots:

-- should not explain about design decision (explain what code does, not why)
+- Should not explain about design decision (explain what code does, not why).
-- should not be goal oriented (put it in how to guide)
+- Should not be goal oriented (put it in how to guide).

 ## Reference

-- example: readme
+- Example: white paper.
-- level: advanced expert
+- Level: advanced expert.
-- orientation: information
+- Orientation: to inform.
-- purpose: theory + working
+- Purpose: theory + working.

-### * Dos:
+### \* Dos:

-- include discussions
+- Include discussions.
-- include design decision (including alternatives)
+- Include design decision (including alternatives).
-- include historical reasons
+- Include historical reasons.
-- include good practices
+- Include good practices.